mostafa-amin-dt/langmem/docs/docs/guides/extract_semantic_memories.md

     ```
     It's often a good idea to either schematize memories to encourage certain fields to be stored consistently, or at least to include instructions so the LLM
     saves memories that are sufficiently informative in isolation.

-2. LangMem has two similar objects for extracting and enriching memory collections:
-   - `create_memory_manager`: (this examples) You control storage and updates
-   - `create_memory_store_manager`: Handles the memory search, upserts, and deletes directly in whichever BaseStore is configured
-   for the graph context

-   The latter uses the former.
-Both of these work by prompting an LLM to use parallel tool calling to extract new memories, update old ones, and (if configured) delete old ones.

 After the first short interaction, the system has extracted some semantic triples: